ShroukElghoul/Pacman-Like-Game/README.md

 Loss: The player lost all his lives.

 The application supports 2 modes: **Grid Mode** and **Game Mode**.<br/>
-In grid mode, the user interacts with the application through the menu icons that are in tool bar (top of the window).
-The application should also provide a status bar that to print messages to the user and to display game progress.
+In *grid mode*, the user interacts with the application through the menu icons that are in tool bar (top of the window).
+The application also provides a status bar that to print messages to the user and to display game progress.

+In *game mode*, the user interacts with the application though keyboard.

 The player is moving in a grid that is divided into a number of cells; a cell is specified by its row and column.<br/>